PoP-PoPAPI/api/README.md

 ### Custom-Querying API

 Similar to GraphQL, PoP also provides an API which can be queried from the client, which retrieves exactly the data fields which are requested and nothing more.
-The custom-querying API is accessed by appending `/api` to the URL and adding parameter `fields` with the list of fields to retrieve from the queried resources.
+The custom-querying API is accessed by appending `/api` to the URL and adding parameter `query` with the list of fields to retrieve from the queried resources.

 For instance, the following link fetches a collection of posts.
 By adding `query=title,content,datetime` we retrieve only these items: